 Eagles’ Saquon Barkley still has friends on the Giants, but ‘Sunday is war’ when he returns to MetLife Stadium

-“He did what’s best for him and I’m going to be happy for him regardless,” Giants defensive tackle Dexter Lawrence said.
+“He did what’s best for him, and I’m going to be happy for him regardless,” Giants defensive tackle Dexter Lawrence said.

-EAST RUTHERFORD, N.J. — It was a Wednesday before a Sunday game, the first day of the game week reporters have access to NFL locker rooms, which means it’s officially Saquon Barkley Week here, where Barkley won the 2018 rookie of the year award and in six seasons with the New York Giants became the franchise’s fourth-leading rusher.
+EAST RUTHERFORD, N.J. — It was a Wednesday before a Sunday game, the first day of the game week reporters have access to NFL locker rooms, which means it’s officially Saquon Barkley Week here, where Barkley won the 2018 rookie of the year award and, in six seasons with the New York Giants, became the franchise’s fourth-leading rusher.

 His departure from the Giants played out publicly on HBO’s Hard Knocks.
 A multiyear contract dispute ended with Barkley doing the thing that Giants owner John Mara said would lead to restless sleeping.
 Barkley signed with the rival Eagles for three years and $37.75 million.
 His return to MetLife Stadium is Sunday, and if Giants defensive tackle Dexter Lawrence had his way, the questions about his friend returning to his old stadium would end Wednesday.

-Lawrence, who Barkley called the best defensive player in the league on Wednesday back in Philadelphia, was drafted by the Giants the year after Barkley.
+Lawrence, whom Barkley called the best defensive player in the league on Wednesday back in Philadelphia, was drafted by the Giants the year after Barkley.
 The running back is now one of Lawrence’s best friends, he said Wednesday.
 In late June, just a few months after he left the Giants for their NFC East foe, Barkley attended Lawrence’s wedding in North Carolina.

 Football is business.
 Friends are friends.
 And this, Barkley’s return to the Meadowlands, is just another game.